GL-Li/vimwiki/linux_utilities.md

 - `[ADDR]{X[OPTIONS];Y[OPTIONS];Z[OPTIONS]}`

 - `[ADDR]`: optional, used to select lines
     - by line number:
         - `sed -i 2d iris.csc` to delete the second line
         - `sed -i '$d' iris.csv` to delete the last line
         - `sed -n 2,5p iris.csv` to print lines 2-5
         - `seq 10 | sed -n '8,$p'` to print all lines from line 8.
-        - `seq 10 | sed -n 2~3p` to print every 3 lines from the second line. `-n` for selected lines only
+        - `seq 10 | sed -n 2~3p` to print every 3 lines from the second line. `-n` for selected lines only.
+Tilt `~` as in `2~3`.
-    - by matching condition
+    - by matching condition inside `/.../`. `-n` is required to suppress automatic printing of pattern space so that only selected lines are printed.
         - `seq 30 | sed -n '/2$/p'`: print lines ending with "2"
         - `sed -n '/5.1/p' iris.csv`: print lines containing "5.1"
         - `seq 9 | sed -n '/6$/,/^1/p'`: print lines from the first match to the second match
             - if the second match does not exist, print from the first match to the end
             - if the first match does not exist, no selection
             - repeated match: for example `seq 30 | sed -n '/8$/,/^1/p'` matches
                 - 8, 9, 10: first round match
                 - 18, 19: second round match
-                - 18, 29, 30: third round match where the second match does not exist so print until end.
+                - 28, 29, 30: third round match where the second match does not exist so print until end.
     - by offset from a line
             - `seq 10 | sed -n 5,+2p`  print line 5, 6, 7
             - `seq 30 | sed -n '/2$/,+2p'` print three matches
                 - 2, 3, 4
                 - 12, 13, 14
                 - 22, 23, 24
     - exclude lines with `!` after the line range
-        - `seq 10 | sed -i 2,8!p`   print 1, 9, 10
+        - `seq 10 | sed -n '2,8!p'`   print 1, 9, 10, use single quote to escape `!`.
+Without the quote, `!p` treats `p` as a terminal command.
         - `sed -n '/^5/!p' iris.csv` print lines that do not start with "5"
         - `sed -i '/^5/!d' iris.csv` delete lines that do not start with "5"

 - List of commonly used command
     - `=`
     - `a`